Ayşen Gürcan: Minister of Family and Social Policy

 After the June 2015 general election resulted in a hung parliament, unsuccessful coalition negotiations raised speculation over whether President Recep Tayyip Erdoğan would call an early election in the event that AKP leader Ahmet Davutoğlu was unable to form a government within the given constitutional time of 45 days.
 As required by the 114th article of the Constitution of Turkey, the calling of a snap general election by the President necessitates the forming of an interim election government, in which all parties represented in Parliament are given a certain number of ministers according to how many MPs they have.
 If a party refused to send ministers to the interim cabinet, then independents must take their place.

 Erdoğan called a new general election for November 2015 in late August, with Davutoğlu being tasked with the formation of the interim government.
 With the main opposition Republican People's Party (CHP) and the Nationalist Movement Party (MHP) refusing to send ministers to the cabinet, the 8 ministries that the two parties were entitled to were vacated for independents.
 As a result, Gürcan was appointed as the independent Minister of Family and Social Policy.

-Gürcan became the only women in the interim election cabinet and the first ever government minister in Turkey to wear a headscarf.
+Gürcan became the only woman in the interim election cabinet and the first ever government minister in Turkey to wear a headscarf.
 The appointment was seen as significant due to the staunchly secular political traditions of Turkey, which until recently banned the use of the headscarf by MPs and civil servants.
 It was claimed that Davutoğlu had to phone her 8 times to invite her to become a Minister, since she was abroad while the interim government was being formed.